CanopyTax/react-disposable-decorator/README.md

 # react-disposable-decorator
-Decorator for properly disposing of observables
+Decorator for automatically canceling observable subscriptions when a React component is unmounted.

-Creates `this.disposables = []` and calls `.dispose()` on all elements of the array when the decorated component unmounts
+A `cancelWhenUnmounted` function is passed to the decorated component as a prop, which should be called with an observable subscription (a disposable).
+[Click here](https://github.com/Reactive-Extensions/RxJS/issues/817#issuecomment-122729155) for more documentation on canceling observables.

 #Installation
 `npm install react-disposable-decorator`